Begin Your Journey toward Mastery.

 Lori Jill Keeler, MEd

-Russ Gregg is a pioneer head of school who started a classical Christian urban school in Minneapolis in 2000 that has grown gradually to 480 students with an annual budget of 4 million dollars–90% of which is donated by a large group of partner sponsors.
+Russ Gregg is a pioneer head of school who started a classical Christian urban school in Minneapolis in 2000 that has grown gradually to 480 students with an annual budget of $4 million–90% of which is donated by a large group of partner sponsors.
 Russ serves on the board of directors of the Society for Classical Learning.

 Chris Schlect, PhD

 David Schenk, PhD

 David Schenk is a professor of philosophy at Messiah College, where he teachers courses in logic, ancient, and modern philosophy.
 He also teaches a regular introductory course in philosophy and offers a version of that course content here on ClassicalU.

 The Scholé Muses